-The National Science Foundation, through the participation of the Directorates for Engineering, Geosciences, and Mathematical and Physical Sciences and the U.S. Department of Energy, Office of Science, Fusion Energy Sciences invites current and former Principal Investigators to a celebration of 20 years of the NSF/DOE Partnership in Basic Plasma Science and Engineering.
+The National Science Foundation, through the participation of the Directorates for Engineering, Geosciences, and Mathematical and Physical Sciences and the U.S. Department of Energy, Office of Science, Fusion Energy Sciences held a celebration of 20 years of the NSF/DOE Partnership in Basic Plasma Science and Engineering.

 Meeting Organizers: Prof. Ellen Zweibel (University of Wisconsin, Madison), Prof. Edward Thomas (Auburn University), Prof. Jorge Rocca (Colorado State University)

-Because of space limitations, participation in the Workshop is by invitation only.
-Invitations have been extended to all who have been Principal Investigators on Partnership-funded awards.
+Because of space limitations, participation in the Workshop was by invitation only.
+Invitations were extended to all who have been Principal Investigators on Partnership-funded awards.

 The workshop report The NSF/DOE Partnership in Basic Plasma Science & Engineering at 20: Report on the Anniversary Workshop (PDF) by Ellen Zweibel, Michael Brown, Michael Mauel, Howard Milchberg, Jorge Rocca, and Edward Thomas is available.

 A scanned copy of the Workshop Guest Book (PDF) signed by workshop participants is also available.